-Account Reminders: Beginning July 1, PWP will reinstate late fees and electric service disconnects for past due accounts per City Council's authorization.
+Account Reminder: Beginning July 1, PWP will reinstate late fees per City Council's authorization.
+Non-payment of late fees will lead to electric service disconnects for past due accounts.

 Municipal Services, Walk-Up Window, Now OPEN to Public

 The Municipal Services Payment Center located at City Hall is open to the public.
 Please be sure and follow all health guidelines that are posted, as well as wear a face covering and maintain social distancing when at the payment center.
 Customers trying to pay a utility bill have the following options:

 City of Pasadena Approves Stimulus Effort to Support Utility Customers

 On April 6, 2020 City Council approved a plan to issue rebate checks to all Pasadena electric customers—both residents and businesses—in the coming weeks.
 Council-members also approved suspension of the collection of the Utility Underground Surtax (UUG) for a period of six months.

 Effective April 6, 2020, Pasadena will:

 - Issue one-time rebate check to all electric customers, for the amount of UUG collected between April 2018 and March 2020;